 Marvin Law Office Scholarship for DACA Students Haga clic aquí para ver la información en Español

-For the five consecutive year, our office continues to assist young immigrants in the pursuit of advanced education through the Marvin Law Office Scholarship.
+For the fifth consecutive year, our office continues to assist young immigrants in the pursuit of advanced education through the Marvin Law Office Scholarship.
 This scholarship will award $500 to an approved Deferred Action for Childhood Arrival (DACA) student who is currently enrolled in an accredited college or university.